-In order to establish a new entity on the Ukrainian registry of foreign certifiers, an importer/exporter of organic products must submit an application to the SSUFSCP.
-This application should contain the following information:
+To establish a new entity on the Ukrainian registry of foreign certifiers, an importer/exporter of organic products must apply to the SSUFSCP.
+The application should contain the following information:

 - name of the country where the foreign certifier is located; - confirmation of accreditation of the foreign certifier by the national accreditation authority of the foreign country participating in the international or regional agreements for recognition of accreditation (i.e., the USDA National Organic Program for U.S. products); and - name of the state authority supervising the foreign certifier.